patlewig/nts_pfas/README.md

 These files can be accessed at doi.org/10.23645/epacomptox.26524327

+A prototype shiny-app to browse the landscape is available at patlewig.shinyapps.io/pfas_poc/ on a limited basis.

-Code repository is provided on an "as is" basis.
+Code repository is provided on an "as is" basis and the user assumes responsibility for its use.

 Project Organization
 ------------